Overview

 Pattern Matching Rules

-- Target patterns are case-insensitive and support wildcards
+- Target exclusion patterns are case-insensitive and support wildcards

 - Patterns are matched during the scan planning phase